purton-tech/barricade/README.md

 * TODO - WebAuthn for 2FA
 * TODO - Allow user to see sessions and logout devices.

-## Authn-tech defends against the following attacks
+## Authn Proxy defends against the following attacks

 * Account enumeration
 * Password stuffing